Updated: November 27, 2024

 An investor’s paradise

-Portugal’s economy has experienced many trials and tribulations over the years.
+Portugal’s economy has experienced many challenges over the years.
 However, the Portuguese real estate market seems to be moving from strength to strength and has experienced tremendous growth in the last few years.

 Lisbon’s real estate sector has benefitted greatly from new investment policies that have transformed the city into an urban paradise for businesses and residents alike.
 Foreign investments, urban renewal projects, and the rise of tech, startups, and key businesses in the city have coincided to create an investor’s paradise.